 3 Years

 Highest 3 consecutive years.
 Changed from 5 years by Chapter 56 of the Laws of 2024.
-Spike cap is previous 4-year average (not 2-year like SA-20).
+Wages in any year used in FAS cannot exceed the previous 2-year average by more than 10%.

 Overtime in FAS